-The representative of the underwriter has advised us that the underwriters propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus and to selected dealers, which may include the underwriters, at such public offering price less a selling concession not in excess of \$ per share.
-After the offering, the representative may change the offering price and other selling terms.
+The representatives of the underwriters have advised us that the underwriters propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus and to selected dealers, which may include the underwriters, at such public offering price less a selling concession not in excess of \$0.63 per share.
+After the offering, the representatives may change the offering price and other selling terms.